npm package discovery and stats viewer.

 flowrakis GNU Taler Payment and Donation Module for nuxt

-Module to add direct GNU Taler support in Nuxt
+Module to easily add direct GNU Taler support into your Nuxt project.

 The GNU Taler is a privacy-preserving digital payment system which could be dubbed as the digital online equivalent to analogue offline cash.
 It allows for anonymous payments and is very fast and easy on the resources.
 It it something quite different than Crypto, because it is not itself a Currency, but a mathematically secured protocol to transfer amounts of potentially any currency.